Humza Yousaf resigns as Scotland’s First Minister

 Announcing his resignation at a press conference at Edinburgh’s Bute House on Monday, he said: “After spending the weekend reflecting on what is best for my party, for the government and for the country I lead, I’ve concluded that repairing our relationship across the political divide can only be done with someone else at the helm.

-“I have therefore informed the SNP’s national secretary of my intention to stand down as party leader.”
+“I have therefore informed the SNP’s national secretary of my intention to stand down as party leader and ask that she commences a leadership contest for my replacement as soon as possible.”

+He will continue to serve as First Minister in the interim until a suitable replacement is found.

 The announcement of Mr Yousaf’s resignation comes exactly 13 months after he was sworn in as Scottish first minister.